vlbui/pwem/README.md

 To use this tool:

-1. Open the Jupyter Notebook: `main.ipynb`
+1. Open the Jupyter Notebook: `converter.ipynb`
 2. Run all cells
 3. Change the arguments as needed in the final cell: